 The houses are actually townhouses from the 17th and 18th century, or newer, and throughout the year a handful of different boats fill up the canal out front.

-There are even some neat restaurants you can eat at on these boats and some of the Copenhagen boat tours start from here as well.
+There are even some neat restaurants you can eat at on these boats.

 One interesting fact is that Hans Christian Anderson, a famous fairytale author, actually lived in Nyhavn in one of the houses right on the canal.